yavuzsonmez/42-Webserv/readme.md

 - Make currently fails. (when you run `make` it will fail, but `make re` will work)
 - Currently get arguments are not working on index file of there is no index provided.
 How could we fix this?
 	Easy way: Always redirect user to index if no file is provided for a location.
 But also add the  given arguments.
+- We should accept request only for specific server_names.
+Request for the servername test1.de should only be accepted by the server block with test1.de.
+If there is no server block with the given servername, we should return a 404.